We believe that the way the National Park Authority is governed is important. Good governance will enable us to:

 - The Authority has an Equality & Diversity Policy.
-Please see our Annual Equality Statement which sets out our commitment to our responsibilities under the public sector Equality Duty.
+Please see our Annual Equality Statement and Workforce data which sets out our commitment to our responsibilities under the public sector Equality Duty.
 If you would like further information on anything within the current Equality Statement, please email Lesley Knevitt (as above).

 - Our Board Members must adhere to the Member Code of Conduct.
 The Monitoring Officer is the first point of contact for all issues relating to the Code.

 - Please click on the links here to see the Authority’s policies on Fraud, Procurement, and Risk Management.